Tools Guide

 -

-.
+- Create an output schema class inheriting from karo.tools.base_tool.BaseToolOutputSchema.
 Define fields for the results your tool will produce.
-Remember it automatically includessuccess: bool
+Remember it automatically includessuccess: boolanderror_message: Optional[str].

 from karo.tools.base_tool import BaseTool, BaseToolInputSchema, BaseToolOutputSchema from pydantic import Field from typing import Optional class MyToolInput(BaseToolInputSchema): target_url: str = Field(..., description="The URL to process.") max_length: Optional[int] = Field(None, description="Optional max length.") class MyToolOutput(BaseToolOutputSchema): processed_data: Optional[str] = Field(None, description="The result of processing.") items_found: Optional[int] = Field(None)